 Welcome to the Marine Animal Disease Lab!

-The MADL is a dynamic lab and research currently underway spans from shellfish ecology and ecophysiology to pathology and immunology and employs a wide range of techniques and approaches (high-throughput sequencing, reverse genetics, flow cytometry).
+The MADL is a dynamic lab and research currently underway includes shellfish ecology, ecological physiology, shellfish adaptation to climate change (ocean acidification, change in temperature and salinity regimes), and pathology and immunology, and employs a wide range of techniques and approaches (field studies, genomics, cell and molecular biology).
 There are often openings for different types of positions ranging from post-doctoral positions to high school internships.
-We expect hiring 2 graduate students in fall 2019 to work on shellfish physiology and genomics.
-Please contact Bassem Allam for more information.
+Please read carefully the information available on the various pages of this website and contact Bassem Allam for more information.

 History and Partners